pypsa-meets-earth/pypsa-earth/doc/software_hints.rst

 Tools we are using
 =====================

-The complete list of software needed before installing PyPSA Earth is listed below.
+The complete list of software needed for work with PyPSA Earth is listed below.

 Python
 -----------------------------------